Fair Credit Reporting Act Background Checks

-As a licensed CA Private Investigative Agency (CA PI #25313) we are in the unique position of being one of the very few professionally-trained background screening companies.
-With 19+ years of experience in employment screening you can trust a HireSafe background check.
+With 20 years of experience in employment screening, you can trust a HireSafe background check.
 Here are just a few ways we keep you compliant with FCRA and state regulations.

 - Dual authentication and company login approval via the HireSafe InstaScreen web portal restricts user’s ability to view reports unless you request they receive full access.
 Having minimal authorized users makes it easy to keep sensitive records confidential.

 - Position-specific service packages enable you to ensure that your staff consistently implements your corporate hiring policies.